peterhost/peterhost.github.com/_posts/2012-07-22-Google-Search-Bookmarklets.markdown

 # The Google Search Bookmarklets :

-If, like I was you're in a hurry, just drag the following links to your bookmark bar
+If, like I was you're in a hurry, just drag the following links (yeah, the little blueish boxes) to your bookmark bar

 Show me Google's results for current search in the past :